hacs/documentation/source/docs/use/update.md

 Each repository represents an independent open-source project maintained by someone from the community.
 Each repository therefore has its very own update cycle.
 HACS [regularly checks the repositories for updates](/docs/faq/data_sources.md/#updates).
 This means that the list of repositories is regularly updated, there is no need for you to keep track of this.

-However, if you want to immediately go see if something has changed for a repository, you can manually check for an [update of the repository metadata](/docs/use/repositories/dashboard.md/#updating-repository-metadata).
+However, if you want to immediately check if something has changed for a repository, you can manually check for an [update of the repository metadata](/docs/use/repositories/dashboard.md/#updating-repository-metadata).

 ## To update a downloaded repository